 A. Yes.
 In 2012, the IRS ruled that Medicare insurance premiums can be counted.
 Under the ruling, Medicare premiums covering the self-employed individual – as well as his or her spouse, dependents, and under-age-27 children – are deductible.

-The deduction cannot exceed the self-employed person’s earned income – after expenses.
+The deduction cannot exceed the self-employed person’s earned income, after expenses.
 For example, if you have a net self-employment income (reported on a form like Schedule E or Schedule C) of only $10,000, your deduction cannot exceed $10,000.
 And the self-employed health insurance deduction is not allowed at all if employer-subsidized coverage is available (see Worksheet 6-A in Publication 535).

 Read more FAQs about self-employed health insurance, as well as our in-depth explainer about the self-employed health insurance deduction.

 This information is provided as background only.
 As with any issue related to your taxes, you should seek advice from a tax professional if you have questions about your specific circumstances.